Zero-Credit Internship Option

 - Prepare a resume and cover letter.
 Both the Internships Office and the Center for Internships and Career Development can help you develop your resume and cover letter.
 For suggestions and samples, see the Resumes section.

-- Make an appointment to see the Internships Coordinator.
-Discuss your goals and objectives for the internship with the Academic Internship Coordinator.
+- Make an appointment to see the Assistant Director for Internships.
+Discuss your goals and objectives for the internship with the Assistant Director for Internships.
 Also, our office can give you guidance on identifying opportunities in your field of interest.

 - Contact organizations and get hired.
 Forward your resume and cover letter via e-mail, fax, or mail to the appropriate contact person.
 If you do not have a specific name, address your letter to: Internship Department.
 If a company phone number is listed and phone calls are allowed, you may phone to be sure the resume has been received.
 Also, it is appropriate to phone to check on the status of your resume if you have not heard from the company at the end of two-three weeks.
 When you are invited for a job interview, be enthusiastic and confident.
 Employers are looking for students who can make contributions to their organizations.